ros-maritime/community/README.md

 ## Subprojects

-This Working Group owns and maintains the following Subprojects.
+This Working Group maintains the following Subprojects.
 Its meetings and membership are largely focused on the direction, design, and work on the projects.

 ### Subproject List

-The following subprojects, listed under Repositories, are affiliated with the Working Group.
+The following projects, listed under Repositories, are affiliated with the Working Group.

 Those listed under References are unaffiliated resources for reference.
+The references lists are not meant to be exhaustive.

 * Communication
   * Description: Packages for underwater network wireless communication.